iterative/dvc.org/content/docs/command-reference/add.md

 The `--out` option lets you specify a path inside your <abbr>workspace</abbr> to [link] a data target after having <abbr>cached</abbr> it though.
-This means that you can target paths that are currently external, since they will end up being local to the project anyway.
+This means that you can target paths that are currently external, since they will end up being local to the project.
 This is useful for example if the local environment doesn't have enough space, but you have set up an [external cache] that can handle it.